Masjid Al-Jamia

 Masjid Al-Jamia is a Sunni mosque in West Philadelphia.
 It was founded in 1988 by members of the Muslim Students Association at the University of Pennsylvania (Penn MSA).
 Eight years later, the mosque became independent from the Penn MSA and, around 2009, acquired ownership of the building.
 Located at 4228 Walnut Street, in a historic building formerly occupied by the Commodore Theatre, the mosque currently serves a large and diverse Muslim population in the neighborhood.
 The mosque's name itself signals its importance to the community, as the Arabic etymology suggests.
 In Arabic, Masjid Al-Jamia means “the congregational mosque”, typically where Muslims meet for Friday prayers.

 Worship and services

 The Masjid Al-Jamia offers religious services for the five daily prayers common to Muslims, and for the Friday congregational prayer.
 It also sponsors regular lectures, an annual Ramadan program associated with the month of fasting, and prayers for the ‘Eid holidays.
 The mosque also provides an Islamic School for children.
 As of 2019, the imam was Yahaya A Adam.
+Previous Imams have included Ali A Farooqi and Abdel Mohsen Hatab.